paulinemss/your-cause/README.md

 # Your Cause

-> A simple dashboard that gives you books recommandations, news updates and online events, all in a topic that you care about.
+> A simple dashboard that gives you books recommendations, news updates and online events, all in a topic that you care about.

 **[- Link to website -](https://yourcause.herokuapp.com/)**